-The precise language of autonomous business design.
+The vocabulary of autonomous business.

 The proportion of a business's workforce dedicated to operations, coordination, and administrative overhead rather than direct value creation — Arco's first observable indicator of a structurally high Human-to-Logic Ratio.